-A karate gi is the open jacket, drawstring pants and a belt worn during karate practice and competition.
-They're usually made of white or black cotton or a cotton and polyester blend.
-Cleaning them takes a bit more time than washing other workout gear due to the crisp material.
-Keeping your gi clean and neat helps you show respect to your master and fellow students in the karate-do.
-It can also prevent skin irritation stemming from perspiration and bacterial growth on the uniform.
+A clean karate gi — the open jacket, drawstring pants and a belt worn during karate practice and competition — shows your respect to your master and fellow students in karate-do.
+Cleaning the gi, however, takes a bit more time than washing other workout gear due to its crisp material.
+Cleaning also also prevent skin irritation stemming from perspiration and bacterial growth on the uniform.

 Jacket and Pants